 The careful, naturalistic studies of swans at Clazomenae find no equal in Greek coinage.
 Sometimes the bird is shown with wings open as it cranes its neck over its shoulders to look back or, perhaps, to tend to its feathers.
 Other times – as here – the bird stands forward, wings raised, its neck assuming an elegant S-shape.

 On this particular die, bearing the name of the magistrate Apollas, the swan’s body is engraved with the greatest attention to detail, even down to the stare of the bird, which is focused and determined, as if it has been caught in a moment of standing its ground.

 Drachm circa 360, AR 4.05 g.
 Laureate head of Apollo facing three-quarters l., wearing chlamys secured by round brooch.
 Rev. AΠ – ΟΛΛΑ – Σ ??Swan standing l., with open wings; below, KΛ. ??Traité II, 1997 and pl CLV, 25.
 Boston 1861.
 Kunstrfreund 219 (this coin).
 Good extremely fine Ex Naville I, 1921, Pozzi, 2400; Ars Classica XVI, 1933, 1390 and Leu-M&M 28 May 1974, Kunstfreund, 219 sales.

-Editors Note: Greek coins are, incidentally, the only art form from the ancient Greek world which can still be bought and owned by private collectors of modest means.
+Editor’s Note: Greek coins are, incidentally, the only art form from the ancient Greek world that can still be bought and owned by private collectors of modest means.